 - Net position represents the City's assets less liabilities. - Net investment in capital assets consists of capital assets, net of accumulated depreciation, reduced by the outstanding balances of borrowings attributable to the acquisition, construction, or improvement of those assets. - Restricted net position consists of restricted assets reduced by liabilities and deferred inflows of resources related to those assets.
-For 2014, this category consists of \$\$4.7 million restricted for Capital projects; \$967 thousand restricted for Program purposes and \$791 thousand restricted for Revenue bond retirement. - Unrestricted net position is the remaining net position of the City after subtracting net investment in capital assets and restricted net position. - Charges for services represent fees paid by individuals, businesses, or other governments who purchase, use or directly benefit from the goods and services the City provides.
-For 2014, the largest items in this category include \$9.2 million for water and sewer charges, \$5.6 million for natural gas charges, and \$3.4 million for public works charges. - Operating grants and contributions are grants and contributions that may be used to finance the regular operations of the City. - Capital grants and contributions involve a capital asset of the City and may not be used for operating purposes.
+For 2015, this category consists of \$\$3.9 million restricted for Capital projects; \$1.1 million restricted for Program purposes and \$791 thousand restricted for Revenue bond retirement. - Unrestricted net position is the remaining net position of the City after subtracting net investment in capital assets and restricted net position. - ◆ Charges for services represent fees paid by individuals, businesses, or other governments who purchase, use or directly benefit from the goods and services the City provides.
+For 2015, the largest items in this category include \$10.4 million for water and sewer charges, \$5.2 million for natural gas charges, and \$5.7 million for public works charges. - Operating grants and contributions are grants and contributions that may be used to finance the regular operations of the City. - Capital grants and contributions involve a capital asset of the City and may not be used for operating purposes. - Bond Rating-The City of Statesboro has maintained the "AA" rating for uninsured bonds during FY 2015.